Politics of Croatia

 came into effect on 8 October 1991.
 The constitution has since been amended several times.
 The first modern parties in the country developed in the middle of the 19th century, and their agenda and appeal changed, reflecting major social changes, such as the breakup of Austria-Hungary, the Kingdom of Serbs, Croats and Slovenes, dictatorship and social upheavals in the kingdom, World War II, the establishment of Communist rule and the breakup of the SFR Yugoslavia.

 The President of the Republic (Predsjednik/ica Republike) is the head of state and the commander in chief of the Croatian Armed Forces and is directly elected to serve a five-year term.
 The government (Vlada), the main executive power of Croatia, is headed by the prime minister, who has four deputy prime ministers who serve also as government ministers.
 Twenty ministers are in charge of particular activities.
 The executive branch is responsible for proposing legislation and a budget, executing the laws, and guiding the foreign and internal policies.
 The parliament is a unicameral legislative body.
 The number of Sabor representatives (MPs) ranges from 100 to 160; they are elected by popular vote to serve four-year terms.
 The powers of the legislature include enactment and amendment of the constitution and laws; adoption of the government budget, declarations of war and peace, defining national boundaries, calling referendums and elections, appointments and relief of officers, supervising the Government of Croatia and other holders of public powers responsible to the Sabor, and granting of amnesties.
 The Croatian constitution and legislation provides for regular presidential and parliamentary elections, and the election of county prefects (county presidents) and assemblies, and city and municipal mayors and councils.

 Croatia has a three-tiered, independent judicial system governed by the Constitution of Croatia and national legislation enacted by the Sabor.
 The Supreme Court (Vrhovni sud) is the highest court of appeal in Croatia, while municipal and county courts are courts of general jurisdiction.
-Specialised courts in Croatia are: commercial courts and the Superior Commercial Court, misdemeanour courts and the Superior Misdemeanour Court, administrative courts and the Superior Administrative Court.
+Specialised courts in Croatia and the Superior Commercial Court, misdemeanour courts and the Superior Misdemeanour Court, administrative courts and the Superior Administrative Court.
 Croatian Constitutional Court (Ustavni sud) is a court that deals primarily with constitutional law.
 Its main authority is to rule on whether laws that are challenged are in fact unconstitutional, i.e., whether they conflict with constitutionally established rights and freedoms.
 The State Attorney's Office represents the state in legal proceedings.